Skip to main content

 Conservation Management Plans StoryMaps

-The first phase of CMP development is complete and as of March 2024, 40 CMPs are available.
+The majority of SAC CMPs have now been completed, and as of March 2025 45 CMPs are available.

 The Conservation Management Plans are published as an interactive StoryMap experience.
 Each SAC CMP StoryMap is a combination of interactive maps, images and informative text designed to give a clearer understanding of the SACs, their features, pressures and threats acting on the features, and the necessary conservation measures/actions required to move the features of each SAC towards favourable condition.

-Visit this link to explore the first phase of SAC CMP StoryMaps
+Visit this link to explore the SAC CMP StoryMaps

 More CMPs will become available as they are completed.
 For more information or access to the full CMPs, please contact conservationplans@daera-ni.gov.uk.